-- · Base frame - Expansion frames
+- · Base frame - · Expansion frames

 When the frames arrive, they contain any ordered I/O enclosures, device adapters, storage enclosures, drives, and the appropriate cables to support those components.
-IBM Installs these components at the factory.
+IBM installs these components at the factory.

-Hardware Management Console Model 994, 996, and 998
+Hardware Management Console Model 994 and 996

-A primary and secondary management console are included with each base frame that you order.
-The management consoles are physically located (installed) inside the base frame.
+A primary management console is included with each base frame that you order.
+The management console is physically located (installed) inside the base frame.
+If needed, you can order a secondary management console for the base frame.